Aerial view of Campbell's Resort in Chelan, Wash. Image courtesy of Campbell's Resort

 The granddaddy of resorts

-I can vouch for the Bellamia Spa at Campbell’s.
+I can vouch for the Bellamia Spa just a couple of blocks from Campbell’s.
 It’s part of a small chain that focuses on therapeutic massage with results that last longer than an aromatherapy candle.
 “Relaxation is wonderful,” masseur Garrett Maxwell said while kneading deeply into my sore upper back.
 “I also like to fix things.”
 When the hour-long massage was over, my “computer hunchback” did feel better!

 If you have adrenaline junkies in your clan, the town of Chelan has them covered.
 Slidewaters is a 7-acre waterpark offering everything from fast tubes to a lazy floating river.
 A few years ago, Slidewaters added what it claims to be the world's largest stationary waves.
-Waves reach as high as 6 feet and can be surfed with standard-size ocean boards.
-Slidewaters opens for the season on May 29, 2021.
+Waves reach as high as six feet and can be surfed with standard-size ocean boards.
+Slidewaters is typically open from Memorial Day to Labor Day.

 Back on the lake, you may spy people dangling under rainbow-colored parasails high in the air.
 You might jump to the conclusion that a high-flying sport like parasailing would be for grown-ups only, but even little children can sail above Lake Chelan as long as they are accompanied by an adult.
 “Kids love it,” says mom Claudia Shipman, who took her 5-year-old daughter parasailing.
 “As soon as it was over, she wanted to go back again!
 It’s not at all scary!”
 Chelan Parasail & Watersports also rents boats (party boats and pontoons and sport boats, oh my!), Jet Skis and other lake-ready gear.